serpentine belt routed over a tensioner pulley inside a car engine bay

 What Is a Tensioner Pulley and Why Remove It?

 Let’s start with the basics.
 A tensioner pulley is a small but mighty part of your car’s engine system.
 It’s designed to keep the serpentine belt tight, ensuring it runs smoothly over all the pulleys that power things like your alternator, power steering pump, and air conditioning compressor.
+A slipping or snapped belt is also a common trigger for a dashboard alternator warning light, since the belt is what spins the alternator.
 Over time, though, the pulley can wear out.
 The bearings inside might start grinding, or it could get misaligned, causing that annoying squeal you hear when you start your car.

 I’ve had to remove a tensioner pulley a few times—once because of a loud grinding noise and another time during a belt replacement.
 Removing it isn’t just about fixing a noise; it’s about keeping your engine running smoothly.
 If the pulley fails, your belt could slip or snap, and that’s a much bigger headache.
 Knowing how to remove it with a ratchet is handy because it’s a tool most of us already have, and it makes the job straightforward.